pglpm/inferno/README.md

 ```
 remotes::install_github('pglpm/inferno@vx.y.z')
 ```
-Install from source, first clone the repo:
+To install from source, first clone the repo:
 ```
 git clone https://github.com/pglpm/inferno.git
 ```
-Then install the package in R:
+then install the package in R:
 ```
 install.packages(pkgs='path/to/inferno', repos=NULL)
 ```
-The installation will automatically also install all required R-dependencies.
+the installation will automatically also install all required R-dependencies.

 ## Further reading
 For a low-level course on Bayesian nonparametric population inference see [Foundations of data science](https://pglpm.github.io/ADA511/).